top of page

 IPA:

-To surround, besiege, or harass a person, place, or group persistently, typically with the intention of causing distress, exhaustion, or disruption.
+Beleaguer means to surround, besiege, or harass a person, place, or group persistently, typically with the intention of causing distress, exhaustion, or disruption.

 "The army continues to beleaguer the enemy stronghold."

-Detailed meaning of beleaguer
+Detailed Meaning of Beleaguer

 When someone or something is 'beleaguered,' it implies that they are under constant and often overwhelming pressure, facing difficulties, or enduring adverse circumstances.
 This term conveys the idea of persistent and unrelenting challenges or threats, which can have a detrimental impact on the well-being, stability, or functioning of the subject.
 'Beleaguer' is often used in the context of besieged cities or individuals facing numerous challenges, emphasizing the difficulty of their situation and the need for resilience and perseverance.